coreos/vault-operator/doc/user/ingress.md

 # Set up Ingress for Vault Service

 This guide shows how to make the Vault service accessible from outside a Kubernetes cluster by setting up an Ingress resource.
-For more information about Ingress see the [Tectonic Ingress docs][tectonic ingress docs].
+For more information about Ingress see the [Tectonic Ingress docs][tectonic-ingress-docs].

 Before beginning, create a Vault cluster that is initialized and unsealed.
 Use the [create-cluster][create-cluster] script for a quick setup.